What is File Server? Examples, Types, Features, Benefits & Working

 Network File System (NFS)

-Purpose: NFS is a distributed file system protocol commonly used in Unix and Linux environments.
+Purpose: NFS is a distributed file system protocol.
+It is commonly using in Unix and Linux environments.

 Versions: NFS has had several versions, with NFSv4 being a widely adopted version that includes features like strong authentication and improved security.